 - As the Depression continued and cash incomes dwindled, the small tenants found it difficult to pay their rent.
 They wanted the unpaid rent to the landlord to be remitted.
 They joined a variety of radical movements, often led by Socialists and Communists.

-- The rich peasants were greatly affected by the economic depression and fall in prices of goods.
-He wanted reduction in land revenue.
-Swaraj for them meant reduction of taxes.
+- The rich peasants were greatly affected by the economic depression and the fall in the prices of goods.
+He wanted a reduction in land revenue.
+Swaraj for them meant the reduction of taxes.
 So they participated in the Civil Disobedience Movement.

-- The poor peasants, on the other hand, wanted reduction in rent or revenue.
-For them, Swaraj meant reduction of taxes.
-This was their aim in participation of the movement.
+- The poor peasants, on the other hand, wanted a reduction in rent or revenue.
+For them, Swaraj meant the reduction of taxes.
+This was their aim in participation in the movement.

 "Series of changes affected the pattern of industrialization in India by the early twentieth century."
 Analyze the statement.

 "Industrialization had changed the form of urbanization in the modern period."
-Analyze the statement with special reference of London.
+Analyze the statement with special reference to London.

-The role of Indian economy in the nineteenth-century world economy can be explained as follows:
+The role of the Indian economy in the nineteenth-century world economy can be explained as follows:

 - India was a major exporter of raw materials to Britain.